Wagyu's Journey: From Japanese Heritage to American Ranches

 A Historic Import – 1994

-These cattle were hand-selected in Kumamoto by Mr. Yikio Kurosawatsu and Dr. King, then imported by Dr. Al and Marie Wood.
+In 1994, a groundbreaking import brought a small number of cattle to the US.
 They would become the foundation of the most carefully preserved Akaushi gene pool outside of Japan.

 Heifers